aws-samples/aws-cloudhsm-cloudformation-template/README.md

 ## Known Issues and Limitations

-### Deletion of stack may fail due to dependency violation with a security group
+### Deletion of stack may fail due to dependency violation with the EC2 client instance security group

 When stack deletion fails on the `rClientInstanceSecurityGroup`, you can attempt to delete the stack a second time, but opt to leave the security group intact.
 After the stack has been deleted, you can address the dependency and then manually delete the security group.

 1. Access "Security Groups" in the EC2 Console.
 2. Look for the security group associated with the CloudHSM cluster.
 3. Edit the inbound rules and delete the reference to the EC2 client instance security group.
-4. Delete both the EC2 client instance security group and the security group associated with the CloudHSM cluster.
+4. Delete both the EC2 client instance security group.

 ### Deletion of stack doesn't delete the KMS custom key store